Glow worms are one of those New Zealand experiences that feel almost unreal the first time you see them.

 By Leah from Officer Travels

-As you walk along the narrow path that winds through the centre of an old river bed if feels magical before the glow worms even begin to shine.
+As you walk along the narrow path that winds through the centre of an old river bed it feels magical before the glow worms even begin to shine.
 Cross the stream via the little swing bridge and watch the gorge open up to the magnificent Mangapohue Natural Bridge that has been carved out of the gorge walks by the stream over the years.

 Once the sun goes down you’ll be able to see the walls transform from rocky brown to a twinkling blue and green due to the millions of glow worms that line the walls on both sides of the gorge as well as the ceiling of Mangapohue Natural Bridge.
-Like the Wellington Botanical Gardens, there are no lights along this path so you’ll have to let your eyes adjust or pack a red light torch.

 In the daylight, you can continue up the steps, through the natural bridge and across the field to follow the track that passes the giant fossilised oysters before looping back to the car park.